NeuroBatLab/LoggerDataProcessing/README.md

 # LoggerDataProcessing
 This repository contains the code written to extract  and align any data recorded with one or several loggers from Deuteron technology.

+extract_logger_data is the code that you can run on any logger to extract data from it.
+If it is a neural logger it will also extract the spikes and save spike arrival times and snippets in a matfile format and, if you specifically ask for it in neuralynx format (.ntt file).
+Note thate the conversion from matlab variable to neuralynx format only works on Windows and needs a piece of matlab code written by Neuralynx people and that can be downloaded there:https://neuralynx.com/software/category/matlab-netcom-utilities

+extract_logger_data_par is the same as extract_logger_data except that it is running a parfor loop for all the channels which is useful for neural loggers.
+Note that it might make your computer crash if you're short on memory....